 QTLs have been identified for stress adaptation in a range of different wheat mapping populations.
 Many of the parents of these populations are adapted cultivars with good agronomic type.
-The challenge now is to under moisture stress in elite Indian backgrounds using a combination of empirical selection for yield, marker selection for genomic regions and selection for relevant physiological traits.
+The challenge now is to combine these QTLs in a breeding program using marker assisted recurrent selection (MARS) and backcrossing.
+We propose combining existing QTLs for performance under moisture stress in elite Indian backgrounds using a combination of empirical selection for yield, marker selection for genomic regions and selection for relevant physiological traits.
 The QTLs will be combined using MARS and backcrossing strategies.
 Validation of the QTLs will be conducted concurrently under managed stress in India as part of objective 1.
 The expectation is that the frequency of favorable alleles for tolerance to moisture stress will be improved.